Sanja Matsuri in the Old Town Asakusa; The Tradition of Early Summer in Japan

 Its highlights and history are especially interesting!

-After watching this video you're sure to wanna check it out!
+After watching this video you'll definitely want to check it out!
 Be sure to follow along with the video as you read the article!

 Sanja Matsuri: Day 1